ameya-shahu/lbr-web-app/README.md

 Special thanks to the authors of the paper ["A Discrete Adjustment Experiment on Reporting Probabilities"](http://econweb.umd.edu/~stevens/papers/KSW%20Discrete%20Adjustment%20Experiment.pdf) for providing the inspiration and framework for this application.

 ---

-Feel free to modify and expand upon this README to suit the needs of your project!